ONSdigital/csvcubed/external-docs/docs/guides/errors/build-command-errors/hybrid-shape-error.md

 ## When it occurs

 There are mutliple observation value columns defined without measures linked and at least one measure column defined.
-But there are also observation value column(s) with linked measures.
 This is an erroneous hybrid between standard and pivoted shape.

 ## How to fix